 You can see a presentation outlining voice biometrics vs. synthetic speech below from a recent Nuance customer conference that I attended.
 Additionally, a colleague of mine this year shared his thoughts about other myths surrounding voice biometrics in a blog post here.

 Organizations have been using voice biometrics to secure banking accounts and confidential data since 2001.
 As I mentioned earlier in this article, there have been over 1 billion voice biometric verifications performed, and yet not a single synthetic speech attack has been successful.
 This is a testament to the effectiveness of the anti-spoofing capabilities that protect such systems from such attacks.
-Furthermore, many organizations have reported significant reductions in fraud losses following the deployment of voice biometrics.
-This shows that the technology that fraudsters have readily available to them does not provide them with a simple bypass of voice biometric security systems.
+Furthermore, many organizations have reported significant reductions in fraud losses following the deployment of biometrics.
+This shows that the technology that fraudsters have readily available to them does not provide them with a simple bypass of biometric security systems.

 Clearly academia and the industry at large need to stay vigilant to ensure that anti-spoofing techniques stay ahead of voice manipulation capabilities.
 As with all forms of security, it’s imperative that we stay one step ahead of those that seek to commit crimes, through continuous effort and innovation.